davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/review-seven-sketches.md

 up to which you've checked (your rendered version, not .md file) against the appendix.
 To mark where you've read, simply add headings and comments on the material.

-Use your 1st monitor for Firefox, 2nd for `zathura`, and 3rd/4th for either plain text notes or Inkscape.
+When you're writing detailed answers, use your 1st monitor for Firefox, 2nd for `zathura`, and 3rd/4th for either plain text notes or Inkscape.
+When you're producing general answers, put a different `zathura` instance on all three screens.
 See also Google Doc "Organized seven sketches errata" with miscellaneous comments.

 % https://docs.google.com/document/d/1HC_BRM2deHxS7FiIto2bfrM81grKu8vDiI-JgCY5eXU/edit